-Want to know WHY you NEED a 85mm Lens?!
+Want to know WHY you NEED an 85mm Lens?!

 85mm Focal Length

-The great thing about using a fixed lens like the 85mm allows you to really get creative and use your feet!
+The great thing about using a fixed one like this, it allows you to really get creative and use your feet!
 You can grab those close-ups while keeping your distance and also get those wider shots (if you take a few steps back)!

 Take a closer look at the leaves in this photo.
-It shows the compression that can be achieved while shooting at a wide aperture.
-The leaves show the different depths that can be achieved with one lens!
+It shows the compression that can be achieved while shooting at a wide aperture or a fast aperture.
+The leaves show the different depths that can be achieved with one camera lens!

-Prime lenses in general tend to be more able to handle low light situations.
-To read more about prime lenses and what they are capable of, read this great tutorial!
+Prime models, in general, tend to be more able to handle low light situations.
+Read this great tutorial to learn more about prime lenses and what they are capable of!

 The 85mm is known as a great portrait lens, but what many don’t know is that the 85mm is also considered a short telephoto lens!
 Many landscape nature photographers use it when photographing wildlife!

-It can be easily used for headshot photography, portraits, micro photography, landscapes, weddings, and events.
-Basically, it’s just a solid lens all around!
+It can be easily used for headshot photography, portraits, in same cases macro photography, landscapes, weddings, and events.
+Basically, it’s just a solid option all around!

 - Canon f/1.2, Price: $1,900